 Getting there

-By air: Osaka is served by Kansai International Airport (KIX) located on a man-made island just off the coast on Osaka Bay.
-Several major Japanese & international airlines fly into KIX including All Nippon Airways, Japan Airlines, Jetstar Japan, Peach, China Eastern, and China Southern.
+Osaka is served by Kansai International Airport (KIX) located on a man-made island just off the coast on Osaka Bay.
+Several major Japanese & international airlines fly into KIX, including All Nippon Airways, Japan Airlines, Jetstar Japan, Peach, China Eastern, and China Southern.

 Need more ideas for nearby destinations?
-Check out this guide to the best day trips from Osaka!
+Check out this guide to our favorite day trips from Osaka!

 Getting around